 You can see the rules and regulations in other jurisdictions.

-Although there are no tax incentives specifically designed for fintech companies in India, start-ups that are registered under the 'Startup India' scheme of the Indian government can benefit from various incentives, such as income tax exemptions, self-certification under labour and environment laws, intellectual property rights benefits and access to government-backed fund support.
-The Indian government, in light of the distress caused to companies due to the covid-19 pandemic, has increased the period in which income-tax exemption can be sought by start-ups under the scheme.1
+There are no particular tax incentives for fintech companies in India; however, the 'Startup India' scheme administered by the Indian government offers various benefits such as income tax exemptions, self-certification under labour and environment laws, intellectual property rights privileges and access to financial assistance from the state.
+Responding to the difficult situation that businesses have been facing due to covid-19, the Indian government has extended the length of time in which start-ups can avail themselves of tax exemptions under this policy.1

-The RBI is the primary regulator for most fintech activities in banking, payments and lending.
-The jurisdiction of other regulators may also get attracted, depending on the nature of the services being offered, including the Securities and Exchange Board of India (SEBI) when dealing in the securities market and the Insurance Regulatory and Development Authority of India for the insurance sector, as well as the Ministry of Electronics and Information Technology (MEITY) and the Ministry of Corporate Affairs, as may be applicable.1
+The RBI is responsible for overseeing fintech activities in the banking, payments, and lending segments.
+However, depending on the nature of services being offered, other regulatory authorities may come into play.
+These can include the Securities and Exchange Board of India if securities are involved, the Insurance Regulatory and Development Authority of India for insurance-related matters, MEITY, or even the Ministry of Corporate Affairs as required.1

-It is significant to note that a growing number of fintech entities in India operate as third-party enablers providing technology and ancillary services to licensed entities, which in turn provide the underlying regulated financial services.1
+A growing number of fintech entities in India offer technology and ancillary services to licensed entities, which provide the underlying regulated financial services.1

-The field of advertising is generally subject to a multiplicity of laws and codes in India to achieve fair practices aligned with antitrust principles, prohibit misleading or inaccurate statements, and restrict obscene, immoral or objectionable content from being published in any advertisement or marketing collateral.1
+Advertising in India is generally governed by a number of laws and codes to ensure fair practices aligned with antitrust principles, prohibit misleading and inaccurate statements, and prohibit the publication of obscene, immoral, or objectionable material in advertisements and marketing materials.1